cmang/durdraw/readme.md

 Durdraw is an ASCII and Unicode art editor for UNIX-like systems (Linux, macOS, etc).
 It runs in the terminal and supports color and frame-based animation, attempting to make ANSI and ASCII art animation work more like a traditional animation studio.
+It supports 256 color modes when available.

 Durdraw is heavily inspired by classic ANSI editing software for MS-DOS and Windows, such as TheDraw, Aciddraw and Pablodraw.

 Some animation features include importing ascii files to frames, duplicating and deleting frames, switching between frames, and frames-per-second speed control during playback.
-It supports the mouse.
+It supports both the mouse and keyboard.

 Files can be saved in DUR animation format, or exported in ASCII (.asc, .txt), ANSI (.ans), JSON, GIF and PNG formats.